 The Intel XDK application consists of a set of development tools to help you code, debug, test and build mobile web apps and hybrid HTML5 apps for multiple target platforms.
 This document provides an introduction to the main Intel XDK elements; detailed instructions for each tab can be found by referring to the links in the documentation overview.
 Tabs in the tool are directed at different stages of the development process.
 These tabs are presented in the order that you will normally use them; but there is no requirement that you use them in the order presented, you can jump between the tabs as your development requires.

 If you are unfamiliar with the concept of using HTML5 to build cross-platform hybrid apps, you can read Building Cross-Platform Apps with HTML5 before you begin using the Intel XDK development system.
-There is also a short tutorial available to walk you through a typical end-to-end workflow with the Intel XDK.

 Each project in the Intel XDK corresponds to an HTML5 app.
 You can create an HTML5 project from scratch, by importing existing HTML5 apps or by modifying any of the included sample apps.
 The Intel XDK requires that a "project" conform to the following two rules: